Full Frontal (film)

 Full Frontal is a 2002 American comedy-drama film by Steven Soderbergh about a day in the life of a handful of characters in Hollywood.
 It stars Catherine Keener, Blair Underwood, David Duchovny, Julia Roberts, Mary McCormack, Nicky Katt, Brad Pitt, and David Hyde Pierce.
 The film was shot on digital video using the Canon XL-1s in under a month.
 The film blurs the line between what is real and what is fiction in its depiction of a film within a film (and possibly within another).

 Cast

 Production

 The film was announced in 2001 and Catherine Keener was the first actor attached to the project, named How to Survive a Hotel Room Fire.
 It was billed by Miramax as "an unofficial sequel of sorts" to Sex, Lies, and Videotape.
 In October, Julia Roberts, David Hyde Pierce, and David Duchovny were announced as leads in the project, and after the September 11 attacks, the film title was changed to The Art of Negotiating a Turn.

-After a phone call with Harvey Weinstein because he did not like the new movie title, Soderbergh suggested the title Full Frontal.
+After a phone call with Harvey Weinstein due to him disliking the new title, Soderbergh suggested the title Full Frontal.
 Production on the film began on November 6, 2001.

 The character named Harvey (played by Jeff Garlin) is a reference to Weinstein himself.